St Andrews Estate, Cullompton

 a consultation event to showcase the proposed new homes.

-for the public visit at the Culm Valley Sports Centre Car Park.
+to the public visit at the Culm Valley Sports Centre Car Park.

 The Council is currently undergoing a feasibility study and plans to build 8 units in the Tiverton site.
 Site locations and detailed information are available below.